 Should You Represent Yourself?

 An experienced criminal defense attorney knows what he or she is doing when protecting your rights and enabling you to get the best outcome possible.
 If you represent yourself, you won’t know what you’re doing.
 You could make serious mistakes that will make your situation worse, not better.
 Did the police or prosecution make mistakes that provide you with valid defenses?
 Is a plea bargain or going to trial the best option?
-Without a criminal lawyer, you won’t know the answers to these questions.
-Our criminal lawyers in New Albany, Indiana, have the knowledge and experience to provide you with a strong, successful defense.
+Without a criminal defense lawyer, you won’t know the answers to these questions.
+Our criminal defense lawyers in New Albany, Indiana, have the knowledge and experience to provide you with a strong, successful defense.

 An Introduction to the Criminal Justice System

 The criminal justice system generally includes law enforcement, the courts and the corrections system.
 We have a network of criminal justice systems at the federal and state levels, and it includes special jurisdictional courts like military courts.
 Criminal laws vary from state to state and between the states and the federal government, although they are all based on the U.S. Constitution.
 The federal criminal justice system handles cases that cross state lines or cover issues Congress has decided are of national interest.
 State courts normally handle cases of illegal activities that happened within the state’s borders.